-- All work should be marked but not all work needs to be marked with a comment - The best marking happens alongside pupils, combined with discussions about learning; use Tick and Talk Time to instantly feedback (and gain feedback) whilst talking about the learning
+- All work should be marked and coded, but not all work needs to be marked with a comment - ❖ The best marking happens alongside pupils, combined with discussions about learning; use Tick and Talk Time to instantly feedback (and gain feedback) whilst talking about the learning - Marking of work should be done daily and returned prior to the next stage in the learning sequence so that it has an impact on future learning.
+At least done before next lesson-use common sense - Pupils who have been identified as making slower than expected progress should be a focus group for increased verbal feedback; more regular Tick and Talk Time marking during lessons, support from adult when acting upon 'feed forward' marking comments and more regular in-depth formative marking than other pupils who are making very good progress - ❖ Use Reflect and Correct Time: Pupils should be given time to act upon any marking and take verbal feedback from the teacher/TA at the start of all learning sessions - if no time is given and marking not acted upon, then marking is NOT formative.
+During this time adults monitor and respond to children's responses to their next step marking.

-- Marking of work should be done daily and returned prior to the next stage in the learning sequence so that it has an impact on future learning. - ❖ Pupils who have been identified as making slower than expected progress should be a focus group for increased verbal feedback; more regular Tick and Talk Time marking during lessons, support from adult when acting upon 'feed forward' marking comments and more regular in-depth formative marking than other pupils who are making very good progress - ❖ Use Reflect and Correct Time: Pupils should be given time to act upon any marking and take verbal feedback from the teacher/TA at the start of all learning sessions if no time is given and marking not acted upon, then marking is NOT formative.
-During this time adults monitor and respond to children's responses to their next step marking. - A group that has been guided by an adult will have had high quality verbal feedback as part of the guided process and therefore does not require highly formative marking - Marking records need to be kept to inform summative Teacher Assessment judgements, pupils' parents and the planning process to make provision for the next steps in learning.
+- A group that has been guided by an adult will have had high quality verbal feedback as part of the guided process and therefore does not require highly formative marking.
+This still needs teacher marking and coding but wouldn't need a next step. - Marking records need to be kept to inform summative Teacher Assessment judgements, pupils' parents and the planning process to make provision for the next steps in learning.
+How do you know who needs top up or intervention?